AlanFreed/PhysicalScalars.jl/README.md

 end
 ```

-which is a subtype to the abstract type
+which is a sub-type to the abstract type

 ```
 abstract type PhysicalField end